Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

 \subsection{Identifiability}

 In Euclidean domains, the integral test \citep{yadrenko1983spectral, stein2012interpolation} is a powerful tool to determine the equivalence of two Gaussian measures.
-However, such tests do not carry through to non-Euclidean domains.
-For example, \cite{alegria2018family} studied a family of covariograms on spheres and numerically deduced, without proof, the microergodic parameters for this family.
-Here, we generalize the above results to a Gaussian process with arbitrary covariograms on arbitrary compact Riemannian manifolds.
-The spectrum on such manifolds is discrete, which implies that the integral test is no longer valid.
-Nevertheless, we can still study the identifiability of these parameters by finding the microergodic parameters.
-In what follows, we develop a robust series test to characterize the equivalence of two Gaussian measures with arbitrary covariograms on any compact Riemannian manifold and extend existing results to more general settings.
+However, such tests do not carry through to non-Euclidean domains as the spectrum on such manifolds is discrete. \cite{alegria2021f} studied the so called $\mathcal{F}-$family of covariograms on spheres and numerically deduced, without proof, the consistency of the maximum likelihood estimate of some parameters for this family. \cite{arafat2018equivalence} derived the equivalence of Gaussian measures on spheres and derived microergodic parameters of some covariograms excluding the Mat\'ern.
+All of the above results are built upon the Feldman--H\'ajek Theorem \citep{da2014stochastic}, which is valid for any metric space and, hence, applicable to compact Riemannian manifolds.
+Here, we generalise the above results to a Gaussian process with Mat\'ern and squared exponential covariograms on arbitrary compact Riemannian manifolds, also motivated by the Feldman--H\'ajek theorem.
+Therefore, we can still study the identifiability of these parameters by finding the microergodic parameters.

-\begin{definition} The correlation function of $P$ with spectral density $\rho$ is defined as The correlation operator $B$ is defined as: